some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-If the interface specification defines a union with a length field of 0 Bits and types with different length, a SOME/IP implementation shall warn about this and use the length of the longest element and pad all others with zeros (0x00).
+If the interface specification defines a union with a length field of 0 bits and types with different length, a SOME/IP implementation shall warn about this and use the length of the longest element and pad all others with zeros (0x00).

 .. feat_req:: 🎯
     :id: feat_req_someip_566